kyma-project/kyma/docs/operation-guides/configuration/task-configure-in-cluster-eventing.md

   sink: http://myservice.mynamespace.svc.cluster.local
 ```

-On the publisher side, you need to include the exact same Application name in the `type` field, like in this example:
+2. On the publisher side, include the exact same Application name in the `type` field, like in the following example:

 ```yaml
 curl -k -i \